Iconic Golden Gate Bridge spanning San Francisco Bay at sunset, San Francisco, California, United States

 Off-season (lower prices)

-San Francisco, United States is a Moderate destination perfect for culture and scenic.
+San Francisco, United States is a destination with a temperate climate, perfect for Golden Gate Bridge and cable cars.
 The best time to visit is Sep & Oct, when weather conditions are ideal.
-Budget travelers can explore from $141/day, while mid-range trips average $359/day.
-Visa required for most travelers.
+Budget travel costs around $154/day, while mid-range trips average $391/day.
+Entry rules depend on your passport.

 /day